The Corporate Tax Planning Law Review: Monaco

 Sales of shares or assets for cash

-Transfer of shares representing at least 20 per cent of the share capital of the issuing company, or held for more than two years at the time of their transfer, as well as, under certain conditions, income derived from exclusive license of patents, can benefit from this tax deferral mechanism.
+Transfer of shares representing at least 20 per cent of the share capital of the issuing company, or held for at least two years at the time of their transfer, as well as, under certain conditions, income derived from exclusive licence of patents, can benefit from this tax deferral mechanism.

-Any capital gain recognised by a company that is subject to the ISB upon a partial or full interruption of the company's business is: (1) 50 per cent exempt if the interruption occurs within a five-year period from the beginning of the company's activity; and (2) 80 per cent exempt if the interruption occurs after this.
+Any capital gain recognised by a company that is subject to the ISB upon a partial or full termination of the company's business is 50 per cent exempt, if the termination occurs within five years of the beginning of the company's activity, and 80 per cent exempt, if the termination occurs after five years.

-One should be reminded that, other than Monegasque companies deriving income from IP rights, only Monegasque companies realising more than 25 per cent of their turnover outside of Monaco are subject to the ISB.
-In this respect, only sales of assets outside of Monaco or to be delivered outside of Monaco would be considered turnover realised outside of Monaco.
+One should be reminded that, other than Monegasque companies deriving income from IP rights, only Monegasque companies realising 25 per cent or more of their turnover outside of Monaco are subject to the ISB.

 Tax-free or tax-deferred transactions